 Q11.
 Will I need to test a specified number of patients per month through the agreement?

 No, there is no minimum number of patients tested or treated with immunotherapy requirement in our service agreement.

 Q12.
 What’s the extent to which payers reimburse primary care providers for performing skin allergy tests and for preparing provisions for immunotherapy?

 Reimbursement for allergy services will vary by insurance provider and patient type (ie, Medicaid, etc.).
 But generally speaking, skin allergy testing and immunotherapy is covered by the vast majority of your patients’ health care plans.

 Q13.
-What is the break even point for the TurnKey II service model?
+What is the break even point for the Turnkey service model?

-The break-even point for most practices for the TurnKey II Model is achieved after skin testing about 20 patients and prescribing immunotherapy and preparing provisions for about 10 patients testing positive.
+The break-even point for most practices for the Turnkey Model is achieved after skin testing about 20 patients and prescribing immunotherapy and preparing provisions for about 10 patients testing positive.